 - A combination of CBT plus an SSRI antidepressant medicine.

 Cognitive behavioural therapy (CBT) for obsessive-compulsive therapy

-Cognitive behavioural therapy is a type of therapy that deals with your current thought processes and/or behaviours and aims to change them by creating strategies to overcome negative patterns, which may help you to manage OCD more effectively.
-See separate leaflet called Cognitive Behavioural Therapy (CBT).
+Cognitive behavioural therapy is a type of therapy that deals with your current thought processes and/or behaviours and aims to change them by creating strategies to overcome negative thought patterns, which may help you to manage OCD more effectively.
+See the separate leaflet called Cognitive Behavioural Therapy (CBT).

 How effective is CBT for OCD?

 Of those who complete a course of CBT, there is a marked improvement in more than 3 in 4 cases.
 Symptoms may not go completely but usually the obsessions and compulsions become much less of a problem.
 About 1 in 4 people with OCD find CBT too stressful and not for them.
 However, cognitive therapy alone may help some people who find the full CBT too stressful.